DIY Raised Stencil on Furniture

 1. Decide where to put the stencil then tape it on the furniture to keep it from moving.

-2. Mix the texture powder and paint in 1:1 ratio.
+2. Mix the texture powder and paint in 1:1 ratio, making sure that there aren’t any clumps.

-4. Once the texture is dry, apply a few coats of paint.
+5. Once the texture is dry, spray few coats of paint and leave to dry.

 Recommended Products